 Diseases & Conditions

-The bones in a normal hand line up precisely.
-They let you perform many specialized functions, such as grasping a pen or manipulating small objects in your palm.
-When you fracture a finger bone, it can cause your whole hand to be out of alignment.
-Without treatment, your broken finger might stay stiff and painful.
+The bones in a normal finger line up precisely.
+They let you perform many specialized functions, such as grasping a pen, playing an instrument, or typing on a computer.
+When you fracture a finger bone, it can cause dysfunction affecting your entire hand.
+Without appropriate treatment, your broken finger may end up misaligned, stiff, or painful.

 - Swelling of the fracture site